-The FDA must approve all advertisement and promotional materials (including the contents to be used) before they are utilized.
-This approval is in addition to the Certificate of Registration of Food Product issued by the FDA that authorizes importation and sale in Ghana.
+The G-FDA must approve all advertisement and promotional materials (including the contents to be used) before they are utilized.
+This approval is in addition to the Certificate of Registration of Food Product issued by the G-FDA that authorizes importation and sale in Ghana.
 Exporters may advertise in the print and electronic media (Radio, TV), billboards, posters and point of sale displays.
+Find further information on guidelines for advertisement of food by the G-FDA.

-SECTION VII: OTHER SPECIFIC STANDARDS
+SECTION VII: OTHER SPECIFIC STANDARDS/LAWS

-Vitamin-Enrichment Requirements
+A. Vitamin-Enrichment Requirements

-Ghana's Food Law has been revised to make it mandatory for wheat flour and vegetable oils, imported or produced locally, to be fortified with micronutrients in order to address nutrient deficiencies among the citizenry.
+Ghana's Food Law has been revised to make it mandatory for wheat flour and vegetable oils, imported or produced locally, to be fortified with micronutrients to address nutrient deficiencies among the population.
 The Legislative Instrument (L.I.)
-(Act 523) on the amendment of the food law was enacted by the GOG on November 6, 2009 and became effective February 1, 2010 (Gazette No. 92) making it mandatory for all wheat flour and vegetable oils imported or locally produced to be fortified with micro nutrients.
+(Act 523) on the amendment of the food law was enacted by the GOG on November 6, 2009, and became effective February 1, 2010 (Gazette No. 92) making it mandatory for all wheat flour and vegetable oils imported or locally produced to be fortified with micronutrients.